 Jesse Genet is the CEO and co-founder of Lumi, a supply chain logistics platform that serves e-commerce brands like StitchFix, Bombas, Parachute, and more.

 Nik Sharma is the CEO of Sharma Brands.
 He’s an investor, operator, and advisor to brands like ChaChaMatcha, Hint, Haus, Brightland, Caraway Home, JUDY, The Pill Club and more.
 He shares expertise about the e-commerce landscape every day on Twitter and through his text community.

-Khang Nguyen is Head of Credit and Capital Markets at Rho Business Banking.
+Khang Nguyen is Head of Credit and Capital Markets at Rho.
 Prior to joining Rho, Khang led structuring and underwriting at a $1.5 billion credit hedge fund focusing on middle-market companies.

-Everett Cook is the CEO of Rho Business Banking.
+Everett Cook is the CEO of Rho.
 Before founding Rho, Everett spent 10 years in institutional finance, managing global macro investments for several multi-billion dollar funds, including Point72 and Tudor Investments.